bipio-server/bipio/README.md

 bipio
 =========

-Welcome to the Bipio API Server.
+Welcome to the BipIO API Server.

 BipIO is Billion Instructions Per I/O - For People and Robots.